Advocacy

 ATSSA joined 17 organizations today in asking Federal Highway Administration Administrator Shailen Bhatt to rescind the “Policy on Using Bipartisan Infrastructure Law Resources to Build a Better America” memorandum that was issued Dec.
 16, 2021.

-The groups, including the U.S. Chamber of Commerce, sent a letter to Bhatt in which they noted they supported the Infrastructure Investment & Jobs Act (IIJA) passed in November 2021 and that it was a “carefully negotiated and balanced package of policy reforms and targeted national investments” to make the lives of Americans better.
+The groups, including the U.S. Chamber of Commerce, sent a letter to Bhatt in which they noted they supported the Infrastructure Investment & Jobs Act IIJA passed in November 2021 and that it was a “carefully negotiated and balanced package of policy reforms and targeted national investments” to make the lives of Americans better.

 The issue leading to the request for the policy to be rescinded was that the Dec.
 16 memo “elicited significant confusion within the transportation community.”
 Further, the letter states that the memo was “intended to serve as an overarching policy framework that prioritizes IIJA resources towards certain projects, which was inconsistent with what was laid out under the legislation President Biden signed into law the month before.”